nobuto-m/nobuto-m.github.io/content/home/posts.md

   offset: 0
   # Page order: descending (desc) or ascending (asc) date.
   order: desc
-  archive:
-    enable: true
-    text: "See all posts"
-    link: "post/"

 design:
   # Choose a view for the listings: